 Many employers offer bonuses or lump sums to employees agreeing to relocate.
 Relocation reimbursement expenses and bonuses are often offered as part of a job relocation packages.
 While this is a welcome benefit, it's important to understand the difference between relocation reimbursement and bonuses.

-Bonuses and reimbursable moving expenses, such as house hunting relocation reimbursements, are additions to the employee's taxable income, requiring employers to also pay standard payroll taxes such as Federal, State and FICA.
+Bonuses and employer paid moving expenses, such as house hunting relocation reimbursements, are additions to the employee's taxable income, requiring employers to also pay standard payroll taxes such as Federal, State and FICA.

 In a lump-sum bonus program, the employee is responsible for the relocation bonus tax.
 If employer’s choose not to provide tax assistance (gross-up) a certain percentage is taken off of the total bonus that the employee receives to cover the relocation bonus tax owed to the IRS.
 For example, if an employee receives a $3,000 relocation bonus and the IRS collective tax rates (Federal, State and FICA) total is 30%, $900 is taken out of the bonus to cover the tax and the employee receives $2,100.

-Common moving expenses related to transporting the employee's household goods and personal possessions as well as the family’s final move include:
+Common moving expenses paid by employer typically relate to transporting the employee's household goods and personal possessions as well as the family’s final move include:

 - Direct moving company costs for transporting household and personal goods.